 Non-trade receivable

-It can be said that non-trade receivables can come from various transactions such as company branch down payment, interest and dividends, employee and staff receivable, deposit to cover losses, and deposit as collateral for transactions or services payments.
+Non-trade receivables can come from various transactions, such as company branch down payment, interest and dividends, employee and staff receivables, deposits to cover losses, and deposits as collateral for transactions or service payments.

 The Types of Accounts Receivable